krancour/brignext/PROPOSAL.md

 Non-human users-- such as event gateways-- will utilize service accounts that human Brigade administrators may manage directly using the CLI/API.
 Service accounts will authenticate by means of non-expiring, but revokable, bearer tokens.
+(Note these are _not_ Kubernetes service accounts; but _Brigade_ service accounts.)

-Lastly, the scheduling agent is, necessarily, a special class of user that can carry out operations disallowed for _all_ other users (including "root").
+Lastly, the scheduling agent is, necessarily, a _special class of user_ that can carry out operations disallowed for _all_ other users (including "root").
 These include updating the observed status of an executing worker or job.
 Being a special class of user, the controller will authenticate to the API using a